 That said, there are some rumors and controversies surrounding the drug.
 Here are six things people get wrong about minoxidil, and more on what’s myth and what’s reality.

-1. Minoxidil Doesn’t Really Work
+1. Minoxidil Doesn’t Work

 With the plethora of “miracle” beauty products on the market, it’s understandable that you might be skeptical about minoxidil.
-A magical liquid or foam that claims to regrow lost hair really does sound too good to be true.
+A magical liquid or foam that claims to regrow lost hair does sound too good to be true.

-It’s also true that minoxidil just doesn’t work in a certain percentage of the population.
+It’s also true that minoxidil doesn’t work in a certain percentage of the population.
 This is often because their hair follicles aren’t producing enough of an enzyme called SULT1A1.
 Some studies show that applying a topical enzyme booster can increase the effectiveness of minoxidil for these individuals.

 2. Minoxidil Makes You Lose Your Hair

 While that initial hair loss from starting minoxidil can be alarming and frustrating, it’s well worth riding it out.
-Shedding means that old, brittle hair is falling out and new hair will grow back thicker and longer in its place.
+Shedding means that old, brittle hair is falling out, and new hair will grow back thicker and longer in its place.

-But that initial hair loss alarms many people, and may even cause them to stop using minoxidil.
+But that initial hair loss alarms many people and may even cause them to stop using minoxidil.
 If they never resume using it, they’ll never see new hair growth.
 It takes a few months of consistent, usually twice-daily use to see results from topical minoxidil.

 3. Minoxidil Lowers Your Libido